 NGT text relay: 18001 then 0800 917 2222

 Outside the UK: +44 191 218 7766

-You will need to write a letter to ask for a form to send your information by post.
-Note that using postal methods to claim PIP can delay DWP decision on a claim.
+You will need to write a letter to ask for a form.
+This is the only way you can send them your information by postal methods.

 Personal Independence Payment New Claims